kungfusaini/google-ai-agents-course/README.md

 ## Code

 Built using **Google Agent Development Kit (ADK)** with Python and Gemini models.
-Each day has it's associated code which you can find in the the repo.
+Each day has it's associated code which you can find in the repo.

 ## Personal Detailed Notes